Myrtle–Willoughby Avenues station

 The Myrtle–Willoughby Avenues station is a station on the IND Crosstown Line of the New York City Subway.
 Located at the intersection of Myrtle and Marcy Avenues in Bedford–Stuyvesant, Brooklyn, it is served by the G train at all times.
+There are no open exits at Willoughby Avenue.

 History

 This station opened on July 1, 1937, when the entire Crosstown Line was completed between Nassau Avenue and its connection to the IND Culver Line.
 On this date, the GG was extended in both directions to Smith–Ninth Streets and Forest Hills–71st Avenue.
+As part of its 2025–2029 Capital Program, the MTA has proposed making the station wheelchair-accessible in compliance with the Americans with Disabilities Act of 1990.

 Station layout

 This underground station has two tracks and two side platforms.
 Both platforms have a light green trim line on a dark green border that is cut up into numerous sections due to the large mosaic name tablets, which read "MYRTLE - WILLOUGHBY AV." on two lines in white sans serif lettering on a dark green background and a light green border.
 There are small tile directional signs in white lettering on a black background pointing to fare control below the name tablets, and station name signs in the same style run below the trim line, alternating between "MYRTLE" and "WILLOUGHBY".
 Vent chambers are located on the tile wall.
 Both platforms have blue I-beam columns at regular intervals with alternating ones having the standard black station name plate in white lettering.